atharvkolekar190/RoadHealthTracker/README.md

 Steps While downloading file.:
-1. create folder as anme RHT2.
+1. create folder as name 'RHT2'.
 2. unzip all the files in it
 3. download the xampp to run project
 4. make sure that you created folder in c://xampp//htdocs